pepito2k/gitalytics/README.md

 ## Gitalytics

 Get commits statistics for your git repository
+Based on gist by Tobin Harris: https://gist.github.com/tobinharris/396634

 ## Installation